Complete Guide to Boat Lily Care and Growth

 A mature Boat Lily clump being divided into smaller rooted offsets beside a green pot with a heart motif and fresh potting mix.

 Boat Lily propagates best by division.
-Mature plants form offsets around the base, and each offset is basically the plant handing you a ready-made future clump.
-This is much more straightforward than the stem-cutting routine used for Wandering Dude or Purple Heart.
+Mature plants form offsets around the base, and each offset is a ready-made future clump.
+Much more straightforward than the stem-cutting routine used for Wandering Dude.
+See our plant division guide for the general logic.

 1. Take the plant out of its pot during repotting season, ideally spring.

-2. Brush or tease off enough soil to see where the offsets connect to the main clump.
+2. Brush off enough soil to see where the offsets connect.

 3. Choose offsets that already have their own roots or obvious root nubs.

 4. Pull gently with your hands first.
-If the connection is tight, use a clean knife to separate it cleanly.
+Use a clean knife if the connection is tight.

 5. Pot each division into a small container with fresh airy mix.

-6. Water lightly but thoroughly, then keep the mix slightly moist, not wet, while new roots settle.
+6. Water lightly but thoroughly, then keep the mix slightly moist while new roots settle.

-The most important rule is simple: each new division should have both leaves and roots.
-A top with no roots is much slower to recover than a proper offset with its own base attached.
+Each division should have both leaves and roots.
+A top with no roots is much slower to recover.

-Sometimes, yes, but it is not the method I would recommend first.
-Older plants can develop short stems or offsets that can be rooted if they include a piece of the base, and some growers will start them in lightly moist mix much like a soil propagation project.
+Sometimes, but it is not the first method I would recommend.
+Older plants can develop short stems or offsets that can be rooted if they include a piece of the base.
+Still, division is more reliable.

 πŸ› Boat Lily Pests and Treatment

-Boat Lily is not a pest magnet, but the usual houseplant pests can still show up, especially if the plant is stressed, dusty, or sitting in very dry air.
+Boat Lily is not a pest magnet, but the usual indoor pests can show up, especially in dry air.

-Check the leaf axils, undersides, and the crowded center of the clump.
-Those are the places pests hide first.
+Check the leaf axils, undersides, and crowded center.

-Because the leaves overlap tightly, small infestations can stay hidden longer than they would on a looser plant.
+Because leaves overlap tightly, small infestations stay hidden longer than on a looser plant.

 🩺 Boat Lily Problems and Diseases